Roommate Request Process

 The following timeline is used for processing mutual roommate requests:

-- Students who both accept the offer of admission before April 1 will be assigned together in regular housing in a traditional residence hall.
+- Students who both accept the offer of admission before April 1 will be assigned together in regular housing in a traditional or renovated residence hall (depending upon space available and preferences indicated).

 - If one student has accepted the offer of admission before April 1, but the other student accepted after April 1, the students must decide to either be assigned together in supplemental housing or forgo the mutual roommate request and be assigned based on each students' individual preferences and when the offer was accepted.